 - To maintain regular liaison with the ICS Trainee Committee.

-The current Deputy Trainee Representative Elect is Dr Guy Parsons:
+The current Lead Trainee Representative is Dr Guy Parsons:

 I had a peripatetic childhood with time spent in Australia, France and England in pursuit of developing a rather strange accent.
 When this failed to provide much in the way of career options I indulged interests in the humanities and sciences at medical school in London, which was transformative.
 My university’s gracious accommodation of a marked digression into medical history and tolerance of excessive sport helped develop an appreciation for real work-life balance and, eventually, a degree.